lauriebelch/OrthoDocs/README.md

 [Emms & Kelly (2017)](https://www.biorxiv.org/content/10.1101/267914v1) introduced the STAG method of species tree inference.

 ## Meet the team

+OrthoFinder was developed by David Emms & Steve Kelly

 Current members of the OrthoFinder team: